Tiny Banker Trojan: Operation

 Tinba operates using packet sniffing, a method of reading network traffic, to determine when a user navigates to a banking website.
 The malware can then launch one of two different actions, depending on the variation.
 In its most popular form, Tinba will Form grab the webpage causing a man-in-the-middle attack.
 The Trojan uses Form grabbing to grab keystrokes before they can be encrypted by HTTPS.
 Tinba then sends the keystrokes to a Command & Control.
 This process, in turn, causes a user's information to be stolen.

 The second method that Tinba has used is to allow the user to log into the webpage.
 Once the user is in, the malware will use the page information to extract the company's logo and site formatting.
 It will then create a pop-up page informing the user of updates to the system, and requesting additional information, such as social security numbers.
 Most banking institutions inform their users that they will never ask for this information as a way to defend against these types of attacks.
 Tinba has been modified to address this defense, and has begun asking users for the type of information asked as security questions, such as the user's mother's maiden name, in an attempt for the attacker to use this information to reset the password at a later time.

 Tinba also injects itself into other system processes, in an attempt to convert the host machine into a zombie, an unwilling member in a botnet.
 In order to maintain connection in the botnet, Tinba is coded with four domains, so if one goes down or loses communication, the Trojan can look for one of the others immediately.

 Use by scammers

 The Tiny Banker Trojan has been used by international tech support scam call centers as a pretext to connect to a victim's computer and make fraudulent charges.
-Scammers will claim the victim's bank account has been hacked with the Tiny Banker Trojan and in order to secure the bank funds, the victim will typically have to either purchase gift cards, make a Zelle or bank wire transfer, or purchase bitcoin.
+Scammers will claim the victim's bank account has been hacked with the Tiny Banker Trojan and in order to secure the bank funds, the victim will be pressured to purchase gift cards, make a Zelle or bank wire transfer, or purchase bitcoin.